Serval Project

 The Serval Project (often referred to as Serval) is a project financed by the Shuttleworth Foundation, as well as various other organisations and accepting individual donations.
 It is headquartered at Flinders University in Adelaide, Australia.
 The project aims to develop technology that can be used to create direct connections between cellular phones through their Wi-Fi interfaces, without the need of a mobile phone operator.
 The technology allows for live voice calls whenever the mesh is able to find a route between the participants.
 Text messages and other data can be communicated using a store and forward system called Rhizome, allowing communication over unlimited distances and without a stable live mesh connection between all participants.

 The Serval Project includes a collaborate mapping application intended to support disaster relief and recovery efforts.
-A "mesh extender" is being developed, which establishes a short range Serval mesh over WiFi and joins it with other more distant meshes by linking to other mesh extenders over packet radio operating in the ISM 915 MHz band.
+A "mesh extender" is being developed, which establishes a short range Serval mesh over Wi-Fi and joins it with other more distant meshes by linking to other mesh extenders over packet radio operating in the ISM 915 MHz band.

 Serval Mesh

 Serval Mesh is an Android application and the Serval Project's flagship product.
 It is currently distributed through various application distribution platforms and repositories and can also be downloaded directly from the project's website.
-The application may be shared directly from one device to others nearby over WiFi or Bluetooth.
+The application may be shared directly from one device to others nearby over Wi-Fi or Bluetooth.

 The Serval Mesh application is built out of two components: a user interface called Batphone, and a core networking, encryption, and file sharing component called Serval DNA.
 The Batphone source code is licensed to the public under the terms of the GPLv3 license, whereas the Serval DNA source code is licensed under the terms of the GPLv2 license.